marsortino/JASSIE/readme.md

 ![example sed](/examples/run1_S_c.png)

-It comes with two codes:
+It comes with two scripts:
 - main.py
 - plotting.py

-Where the first one computes the SED and produces a plot, the latter can be used to show blobs distribution via histograms and contour plots.
+_main.py_ computes the SED and produces a plot, while _plotting.py_ visualizes blobs distribution using histograms and contour plots.

-For further informations check the [User's Manual](usermanual.pdf)
+For more details, please refer to the [User's Manual](usermanual.pdf)

 ## Requirement and installation